MohamedElaraby99/tracker-tool/Ackee-master/docs/Enhancing referrers.md

 ## Manually setting referrers

 Whenever you post a link, you can choose to add a special query parameter to the link.
-When the `?source=<value>` query parameter is present, Ackee will treat it as a referrer.
+When the `?source=<value>` query parameter is present, FikraTracker will treat it as a referrer.

 For example, here's what you can do when you want to send a newsletter to your subscribers.
 If you link to your site with `example.com`, anyone who clicks on it wouldn't show up under "Referrers".